Everest Base Camp

 Clothing

 Everest Base Camp Trek clothing in Nepal has to be done in accordance with the layering system.
 Such that it enables the trekkers to adapt quite easily to the varying weather conditions as they proceed with their day.
-Rather than having a single heavy outfit, multiple layers that are heavier should be used.
+Rather than one heavy outfit, multiple lighter layers should be used.

 The base layer is the first one, and it is the one that adjoins the skin.
 Its primary role is to control the moisture and maintain the body dry.
-Three or four moisture-wicking T-shirts should be included in trekkers; they should be based on synthetic fabrics or merino wool.
-They should not be used on cotton since it takes a long time to dry and absorbs sweat.
+Trekkers should pack three or four moisture-wicking T-shirts.
+They should be based on synthetic fabrics or merino wool.
+They should not rely on cotton since it takes a long time to dry and absorbs sweat.
 At the same time, two long-sleeved shirts will be handy in protecting against the sun in the daytime, and for light warmth in the evening.
 On colder nights, including those that are above 3500 meters, 2 pairs of thermal tops and bottoms (mid-weight) are advisable.

 The second layer is referred to as the mid-layer and is insulating.
 A jacket or two fleece jackets or pullovers would be perfect.
 One can wear a lighter fleece when walking in cool weather.
 But a dense one during evenings and rest stops.
 Because the layer assists in trapping body heat without excessive weight.